django/djangoproject.com/README.rst

     make compile-scss-debug

-Alternatively you can also run the following command in a separate shell to continuously watch for changes to the Scss files and automatically compile to CSS::
+Alternatively, you can also run the following command in a separate shell to continuously watch for changes to the Scss files and automatically compile to CSS::